PrefectHQ/prefect-aws/docs/ecs_guide.md

 prefect work-pool create --type ecs my-ecs-pool
 ```

-Configure the VPC and ECS Cluster for your Work Pool via the UI:
+Configure the VPC and ECS cluster for your work pool via the UI:
 ![VPC](img/VPC_UI.png)

 Configuring custom fields is easiest from the UI.